labex-labs/labex-cheatsheets/docs/cheatsheets/en/git.md

   <BaseQuizOption value="D">Creates a new branch</BaseQuizOption>

   <BaseQuizAnswer>
-    The `git commit -m` command creates a new commit with staged changes and saves them to the repository history with the provided message.
+    The <code>git commit -m</code> command creates a new commit with staged changes and saves them to the repository history with the provided message.
 It does not push to remote or create branches.
   </BaseQuizAnswer>
 </BaseQuiz>